open-access-policies/streaming/_operational_policies/op_pol_003.md

 **User-Generated Content (UGC):**
 - Active content: Retained while account is active and content is published
-- Deleted content: Removed from platform within 30 days, may be retained for 90 days for abuse detection
+- Deleted content: Removed from platform within 30 days, may be retained for [Number, e.g., 90] days for abuse detection
-- Violating content: Retained for 1 year for appeal processes and pattern analysis
+- Violating content: Retained for [Number, e.g., 1] year for appeal processes and pattern analysis
 - Content from deleted accounts: Deleted within 30 days unless legal hold applies

 **Licensed and Premium Content:**
 - Licensed content: Retained per licensing agreements and content owner requirements
 - Content metadata: Retained for 7 years for rights management and reporting
-- Content analytics: Retained for 3 years for business intelligence and optimization
+- Content analytics: Retained for [Number, e.g., 3] years for business intelligence and optimization

 **Content Moderation Data:**
-- Moderation decisions: Retained for 2 years for consistency and appeals
+- Moderation decisions: Retained for [Number, e.g., 2] years for consistency and appeals
-- Content review logs: Retained for 1 year for quality assurance and training
+- Content review logs: Retained for [Number, e.g., 1] year for quality assurance and training
-- Appeal records: Retained for 3 years for process improvement and compliance
+- Appeal records: Retained for [Number, e.g., 3] years for process improvement and compliance

 **3.4 Business and Operational Data**